Alkenso/SwiftSpellbook/README.md

 # SwiftSpellbook

-SwiftSpellbook is collection of additions to Swift standard library that makes development easier.
+SwiftSpellbook is a collection of small Swift libraries for Apple platform development.
+It grew out of utilities reused across macOS and iOS projects.
+Pick the products you need; the package has no external dependencies.

 <p>
   <img src="https://img.shields.io/badge/swift-6.4-orange" />